nataliepopescu/verifopt/RELWORK.md

 Prusti
 - heavyweight (according to Flux)
-- encodes programs into Viper, whatever that is
+- encodes programs into Viper (a verification IR)

 RustHorn
 - heavyweight (according to Flux)